sam32p/cis-11-project/README.md

 # Description

 This project contains a program built with the LC-3 assembly language.
-It serves as a test score calculator, displaying the minumum, maximum, and average score from a provided set of numbers, alongside its corresponding letter grade.
+It serves as a test score calculator, displaying the minimum, maximum, and average score from a provided set of numbers, alongside its corresponding letter grade.
+The significance of this program is that it allows teachers and students an insight into how the students are doing in the class.
+This will allow school districts to change the curriculum based on students' performance.
+As well as allowing students to keep track of their grades.

-*Code walkthrough soon...*

 # Instructions